wp-plugins/pinterest-pin-it-button/trunk/readme.txt

 5. Advanced settings

 == Changelog ==

-= 1.3.2 =
-* Fixed: iframe HTML files now include markup so they're not indexed by search engines
-* Fixed: Widget -- URL now defaults to home page and is not required if button style is "user selects image"

 = 1.3.1 =
 * Changed: Modified button JavaScript to be in line with Pinterest's current button embed JavaScript